0xAidan/local-shop/README.md

 # Local Shop - Complete Platform

 A comprehensive local shop discovery and management platform with a React Native mobile app and a full-featured backend API.
+This project helps local businesses connect with customers in their area.

 ## 🏗️ Project Structure